No. 6 Cincinnati beats No. 20 Tulsa in rainy AAC title game

+CINCINNATI (AP) — Cincinnati head coach Luke Fickell believes his team deserves a spot in the College Football Playoff.
+On Saturday night, his focus was on winning an American Conference championship.

+“I don’t want to be distracted from what we did tonight,” Fickell said.
+“When we came in here four years ago, we said we want to play for championships.
+I believe this team deserves a shot.”

-CINCINNATI (AP) — Cole Smith made a 34-yard field goal as time expired to give No. 6 Cincinnati a 27-24 victory over No. 20 Tulsa on Saturday night in the rainy American Conference Championship game.
+Cole Smith made a 34-yard field goal as time expired to give No. 6 Cincinnati a 27-24 victory over No. 20 Tulsa in the rainy AAC Championship game.

+“Right now, I’m going to ride the high,” said Smith, a sophomore.
+“I was just thinking to put it right down the pipes.
+Good snap, good hold, good line to block for me.”

 Alec Pierce had a career-high 146 yards receiving on five catches, Desmond Ridder passed for 269 yards and a touchdown and ran for a score, and Jerome Ford added a 42-yard scoring run for the Bearcats (9-0, No. 9 CFP).